“There’s a healing within coming to a beach and I think everyone across Canada can relate to it,” (Rose Mary MacDonald, IDA’s vice-president).

 The GO leaves behind the medical appearance of current wheelchairs and replaces it with a cleaner, sleeker aesthetic that allows for size variation in a more stylish form.
 How do they do it?
 Individuals use an accompanying app to enter personal biometric information to create a “perfect fitting chair.”
 The seat and foot bay are later created using 3D printing technology based on that information.
 Check it out in the video below – in addition to the chairs, there is a super cool bike frame.

 Taking a ride with some of my favorite passengers – my sis, mother-in-law and partner

 Transportation challenges are rooted in a variety of social and political environments.

 Take for example, the need for safe and reliable transportation for students in Detroit to get to after-school tutoring and education programming (offered by the nonprofit learning hub 826 Michigan).

-Regardless of the ‘problem’, to my mind innovation and creativity and FUN are the ‘best practices’ to addressing them.
+Regardless of the ‘problem,’ to my mind innovation and creativity and FUN are the ‘best practices’ for addressing them.

-Like check out Dave Eggers solution – with fabrication support from Juan Martinez, and the help of metal artist Ben Wolf and the San Francisco art production shop Gizmo, Eggers created a small herd of animal-inspired vehicles.
+For example, check out Dave Eggers solution – with fabrication support from Juan Martinez and the help of metal artist Ben Wolf and the San Francisco art production shop Gizmo, Eggers created a small herd of animal-inspired vehicles.
 Focussing on the intersection of transportation and education to build awareness AND present solutions to these challenges the herd was recently on display at the Museum of Contemporary Art Detroit (MOCAD) where I had a chance to try them out.